 Bristol Ideal badge

-What is the Bristol Ideal Badge, what your school needs to do to achieve it and how to apply.
+What is the Bristol Ideal Badge and what your school needs to do to achieve it.

 About the Bristol Ideal badge

 The Bristol Ideal badge is a set of standards for schools to follow to tackle domestic and sexual violence in Bristol.

 The standards focus firmly on prevention, looking at the crucial role schools could play.

 The standards are based on what we know will make a lasting impact on preventing domestic and sexual abuse, while supporting pupils and staff who might be victims.

 We're reviewing the awards scheme and aren’t taking new applications for this badge.
 The review will be finished in October 2019.

 Why your school should do the Bristol Ideal badge

 Anyone can be a victim of abuse regardless of:

 According to the NSPCC, one in five children in the UK has been exposed to domestic violence.
 Children often go to school the next day with little or no support.